xp-dojo/consumer-driven-contracts/README.md

  * how to ensure the APIs you depend on don't change and accidentally break your applications.
  * how to safeguard against accidentally breaking other peoples applications that rely on your APIs
  * how contract testing and other techniques can work together to give you confidence when working with external APIs
+ * when contract testing can;t be employed or alternatives over other advantages

 Although we'll work mainly with RESTful style APIs, the principles apply whenever some kind of API dependency exists (for example, depending on a distributed binary, a wire protocol or traditional RPC style APIs).